solyarisoftware/nera.vim/README.md

 In facts, this is not perfect, because a person name in this case is composed by two consecutive words (*Giorgio Robino*), you maybe want to preset (another or the same) function key to automatically substitute the current and the successive word.
-In this case, set teh mapping with argument `wordsNumber` set to `2`:
+In this case, set teh mapping with argument `wordCounter` set to `2`:

 - assign a new "macro" substitution to `F2`